giraffi/giraffi-powershell-agent/README.md

 ===
 `giraffi-powershell-agent` is an agent for monitoring `Windows Server`.

-The agent installed in your server environment can collect and post data (memory usage and CPU load average) over SSL.
+The agent installed in your server environment can collect and post data (memory usage and CPU load average)
+to the specific Giraffi API over SSL.

 The agent is designed to work with the `Windows Task Scheduler` so you can set up the agent to run
 whenever you like (once a day, every 5 minutes, etc.).